 In the past two centuries, Asian cuisine has taken over U.S. homes and restaurants.
 The large presence of immigrant and Asian-American communities in cities like San Francisco, New York, and Chicago means that these places abound with the flavors and smells of the Eastern hemisphere.
-You may order Chinese takeout every now and then, or have a go-to Thai restaurant you love, but did you know that with a little bit of effort you can make affordable, delicious Asian cuisine food in your own home?
+You may order Chinese takeout every now and then, or have a go-to Thai restaurant you love, but did you know that with a little bit of effort you can make affordable, delicious Asian food in your own home?
 Oriental food may be expensive in restaurants, but these dishes are ideal for serving large groups and can be very cost-effective.
-Find out where the nearest Asian cuisine market is, or do some online shopping, and get ready to follow these mouth-watering recipes.
+Find out where the nearest Asian market is, or do some online shopping, and get ready to follow these mouth-watering Asian cuisine recipes.

 Pad Thai gets a bad rep as the dish that everyone who is not familiar with Thai cuisine orders in Thai restaurants, but let’s be honest, the dish is the most reliably delicious option you could get!
 Originally a street food in Thailand, pad thai rose to prominence when the country saw its rice crops diminish during World War II because of floods and, well, the war.
 The government saw fit to incentivize the consumption of rice noodles rather than standard rice to endure the shortage.

-To purchase some of these items, you will have to head to the Asian market, or to the “ethnic foods aisle” in your usual grocery store.
+To purchase some of these items, you will have to head to the Asian cuisine market, or to the “ethnic foods aisle” in your usual grocery store.
 Pick out: rice noodles that are similar in width to fettuccine, peanut oil (if you can’t find it, use peanut butter and soy or fish sauce as a replacement), tamarind paste (optional), fish sauce (essential), honey, rice vinegar, red pepper flakes, scallions, garlic, eggs, cabbage, bean sprouts (mung bean sprouts for bonus authenticity points), your preferred protein (shrimp, beef, tofu, chicken, and pork are all fine, but you should really choose shrimp), roasted peanuts, cilantro, and limes.

 Obviously, you might not be able to find everything.
 But you can always make it work.